Tell Him (Barbra Streisand and Celine Dion song)

-Background
+Background and release

-On March 24, 1997, Dion became the first artist ever to perform twice on the same Academy Awards night.
-In addition to singing "Because You Loved Me," she also sang "I Finally Found Someone" from the movie The Mirror Has Two Faces, recorded by Barbra Streisand and Bryan Adams.
-Streisand preferred not to perform that night, and Natalie Cole had been scheduled to sing her song instead.
-But Cole pulled out, so only two days before the Oscar night, Dion was asked if she could do it.
-Although nervous, she accepted and managed to perform on the night.
+On March 24, 1997, Dion became the first artist to perform twice on the same Academy Awards night.
+In addition to singing "Because You Loved Me," she also sang "I Finally Found Someone" from the film The Mirror Has Two Faces, recorded by Barbra Streisand and Bryan Adams.
+Streisand chose not to perform that night, and Natalie Cole had been scheduled to sing the song instead.
+When Cole withdrew two days before the ceremony, Dion was asked to step in.
+Although nervous, she accepted and performed on the night.

 A few days later, Streisand sent Dion flowers and a note: "I watched the tape afterwards, you sang my song beautifully and I regret I wasn't in the room to hear you, next time let's make one together.
 I really wish your song would have won, you are a wonderful singer".
-That note wasn't left without an answer, and René Angélil called up David Foster to write a song for them, and the result was "Tell Him".
-Citing Streisand as one of her most prominent idols, Dion had always wanted to sing with her but feared getting too close to her idol, explaining, "It takes practically nothing to destroy your image of them.
+Dion replied, and René Angélil contacted David Foster to write a song for them, which resulted in "Tell Him".
+Dion, who cited Streisand as one of her most important idols, had long hoped to sing with her but feared getting too close, explaining, "It takes practically nothing to destroy your image of them.
 And just as little to crush you".
+Streisand was first introduced to Dion's music several years earlier by tennis player Andre Agassi.

-A radio version of the song was commissioned.
-It is also under the same clock length as the album version.
-The radio edit features a high-frequency flute playing during Dion's bridge.
+The radio version of the song appears only on the single's releases as the opening track.
+It runs the same length as the album version and features an electric guitar riff at the start of Dion's bridge.
+On October 7, 1997, "Tell Him" received its first United States radio play.
+The single was originally scheduled for a US retail release on November 4, 1997, but this plan was canceled despite copies already having been manufactured.
+Theda Sandiford-Waller of Billboard attributed the decision to the track's weak performance at top 40 radio.

-Streisand was first introduced to Dion's music several years earlier, by tennis player Andre Agassi.
+Streisand and Dion were scheduled to perform the duet at the 40th Annual Grammy Awards, where the song was nominated; this would have been its first live performance.
+However, the performance was canceled after Streisand contracted the flu.
+The illness prevented her from attending the rehearsal with Dion, although Streisand later stated that she had originally intended to perform regardless.
+Her spokesperson said that she was "extremely disappointed that she won't be able to sing because of her continuing flu and fever".